schipfer/datapreps/fetchdatafromEurostat.md

 Output:
-saves single data sets for physical imports, exports, and monetary imports, exports should run 8min for each data set (depending on the internet connection)
+saves single data sets for physical imports, exports, and monetary imports, exports should run 8min for each data set (depending on the internet connection).